 The application uses the request token, verifier code and its consumer key to obtain an access token.
-The access token does not expire but can be revoked by both the end user or the site administrator.
+The access token does not expire but can be revoked by either the end user or the site administrator.
 The request needs to contain the following parameters and to be signed using the consumer secret and request token secret:

-- oauth_consumer_key
+- · oauth_consumer_key

 - oauth_request_method ('GET')

 - oauth_request_url (request URL)

 - oauth_signature_method ('HMAC-SHA1')

 - · oauth_signature

 - oauth_token (request token)

 - oauth_timestamp (UNIX timestamp seconds since Jan 1 1970) this must be within 600 seconds of the current time.

 - oauth_nonce (random string)

-- oauth version ('1.0')
+- oauth_version ('1.0')

-17.4.
-Authentication 409 If the application has been registered and has been granted permission to access the specific resource, a JSON response will be returned containing the following parameters:
+If the application has been registered and has been granted permission to access the specific resource, a JSON response will be returned containing the following parameters: